Skip to main content

 Larvae

-Larvae of Psorophora columbiae are typically large in size but vary in color from pale white to black and shades of gray or brown in between (Figure 9).
-The head is somewhat rectangular in shape, and wider than long (Figure 10).
-The antennae are shorter than the length of the head, a feature that is characteristic of most species in the Grabhamia subgenus to which Psorophora columbiae belongs.
-A symmetrical set of four clusters of setae located on the top of the head contain more than four branches per attachment point (Figure 11).
-All branches of the setae are shorter than the antennae (Figure 10).
+Larvae of Psorophora columbiae are typically large in size when fully grown but vary in color from pale to dark in shades of gray or brown (Figure 9).
+The head is somewhat rectangular in shape, and wider than long (Figure 9).
+The antennae are shorter than the length of the head (Figure 10), a feature that is characteristic of most species in the subgenus Grabhamia to which Psorophora columbiae belongs.
+A cluster of four setae located on the anterior-middle of the head each have more than four branches (Figure 10).
+The siphon and terminal abdominal segment have important features for identifying mosquito larvae.
+The comb scales, a series of spiny barbs located on the eighth abdominal segment (Figure 9), are thorn-like, with shorter barbs adjacent to the main spine on each individual scale (Figure 9).
+Psorophora columbiae has six comb scales on the eight abdominal segment (Figure 9).

 Figure 9.
 Psorophora columbiae (Dyar & Knab) larva.